toyota-m2k/bind-it/README.md

 ```
 ## Sample

-Sample codes below show you how to bind view model to views.
+Sample codes below show you how to bind a view model to views.
 This activity has 2 controls, text input (EditText) and submit button (Button).
 Initially the submit button is disabled because the EditText is empty.
 When some characters are input to the EditText, the submit button is enabled.

+### Old-Style (for Ver.
+1.x.x)

 `MainViewModel.kt`
 ```kotlin